 The culture of education and teaching is shifting.
 There is an acknowledged need for equity and momentum in the state for educational improvements.
 Educators reminded the Commission that workforce development and diverse pathways toward careers is important.
-Schools are looking closely students' needs holistically and taking on a student-centered approach (e.g., family and community Commented [CP2]: This section needs careful review and clarification, it is based on the engagement workgroup discussion from 10/29 and notes shared at the 11/2 full Commission meeting.

-It could also be reordered to better connect with principles sections engagement, PACE schools/districts - competency-based teaching and learning, social-emotional and behavioral supports)
+Schools are looking closely at students' needs and taking on a student-centered approach (e.g., family and community engagement, PACE schools/districts - competency-based teaching and learning, social-emotional and behavioral supports).